 Vaginal dryness is another symptom of menopause.
 Using lubricants during sexual activity can increase people’s enjoyment.

 Certain birth control pills may also decrease libido.
-If a person suspects that their hormonal contraception is affecting their sex drive, they can speak with a doctor about changing pill type.
+If people suspect that their hormonal contraception is affecting their sex drive, they can speak with a doctor about changing pill type.

 If a person is concerned about decreased libido, a doctor can offer advice and information about potential causes and treatments.
 Doctors who are knowledgeable about alternative and complementary remedies may also help an individual choose natural remedies.